“For what it’s worth, it’s never too late

 What are you talking about when the conversations can go on for hours?

-I hereby give you permission to have your answers be totally different than what excited you a year ago or last month or yesterday or even earlier today.
+Your answers can be totally different than what excited you a year ago or last month or yesterday or even earlier today.

 I used to be super concerned with what other people thought I “should” write about or “should” speak about or “should” do videos about or even what I “should” post or not post on social media.

 And if you have NO CLUE what you want or what brings you joy, I invite you to start exploring.